minsun-ss/mads/README.md

 Workload: light/medium

+Songs: Mostly Vicetone at this point.
+Animal and a very nostalgic remix of Prodigy's Omen.

 #### SIADS 521 - Visual Exploration of Data
 A natural extension of 505, but now with matplotlib and one assignment in a visualization library of your choice (I chose Bokeh).
 I feel sometimes matplotlib is almost as esoteric as pandas.
 I generally find all